Gohla/spoofax3-lang-example/README.md

 ### mod.cli

-A command-line interface for the "mod" language, based entirely on the `mod.spoofax` project.
+A command-line interface for the "mod" language, based on the `mod.spoofax` project.

 ### mod.eclipse/mod.eclipse.externaldeps

-An Eclipse plugin for the "mod" language, based entirely on the `mod.spoofax` project.
+An Eclipse plugin for the "mod" language, based on the `mod.spoofax` project.
-This currently does not work, as the `spoofax.eclipse` plugin has not been published properly

 ### mod.intellij

-An IntelliJ plugin for the "mod" language, based entirely on the `mod.spoofax` project.
+An IntelliJ plugin for the "mod" language, based on the `mod.spoofax` project.